dl-solarity/hardhat-zkit/README.md

 # Hardhat ZKit

-**The ultimate environment for building with Circom.**
+**The ultimate TypeScript environment for Circom development.**

 ## What

-This hardhat plugin is a zero-config, one-stop Circom development environment that abstracts away circuits management hassle and lets you focus on the important - code.
+This hardhat plugin is a zero-config, one-stop Circom development environment that streamlines circuits management and lets you focus on the important - code.

 - Developer-oriented abstractions that simplify `r1cs`, `zkey`, `vkey`, and `witness` generation processes.
 - Recompilation of only the modified circuits.
 - Full TypeScript typization of signals and ZK proofs.
 - Automatic downloads of phase-1 `ptau` files.
 - Convenient phase-2 contributions to `zkey` files.
+- Convenient `witness` testing via chai assertions.
 - Invisible `wasm`-based Circom compiler management.
 - Simplified `node_modules` libraries resolution.
-- Extensive development and testing API.
 - Rich plugin configuration.
 - And much more!